-The Indian Journal of Advanced Chemistry (IJAC) is having ISSN 2582-8975 (online), half yearly international journal, being published in the months of April and October by Lattice Science Publication (LSP) Bhopal (M.P.), India since year 2021.
+The Indian Journal of Advanced Chemistry (IJAC) has ISSN 2582-8975 (online) which is an online, open access🔗, peer reviewed🔗, periodical half yearly international journal.
+This journal is published by Lattice Science Publication (LSP)🔗 in the months of April and October.

 Ethics topics to consider when publishing: